Kletva: Recorded versions

 The first version of the song appeared in the 1988 movie Vchera.
 It appears in the scene where the students take a blood oath and in the end credits, where Ivan leads the boy to a destiny unknown.
 That version ran approximately 1:50.

 The next version to appear was the Zodia Shturec version, which was recorded in 1996 and appeared on the Shturcite compilations 1968-1980 and Best Ballads in that year.
 In 1997, it was released on Zodia Shturec, Kiril Marichkov's debut solo album.
 This version runs 3:00 and features an extra solo from Petur Gyuzelev that did not appear in the original.
 In 2004, it was released on disc 4 of the 4 CD compilation Antologia.

 A third version was released in 2008, but this time it was not by Shturcite, but by British indie pop band Ladytron.
 It appears on their album Velocifero and introduced many to Bulgarian rock for the first time.
-It was sung in Bulgarian by Mira Aroyo (whose parents are Bulgarian Jews).
+It was sung in Bulgarian by Mira Aroyo (who, like Marichkov, is of Bulgarian-Jewish descent).